onitu/onitu/docs/intro.rst

 .. figure:: images/global_archi.png
    :alt: Global architecture of Onitu

-   A schema illustrating the global architecture of Onitu with two drivers.
+   A schematic illustrating the global architecture of Onitu with two drivers.

 Dependencies
 ============
-The core of Onitu uses several libraries (other dependencies exists but are specific to some drivers) :
+The core of Onitu uses several libraries (other dependencies exists but are specific to some drivers):

 Circus_
   Used to start, manage and monitor the different processes